Requiem for a Snow Miser…

 And then he fell face-first onto the stage.

 The crowd erupted into thunderous applause.
 The house positively shook as Shawn lay on the stage, unmoving.

 The applause died down… aside from a few nervous giggles… and still no motion from the comic.
 An audience member rushed up.

 New York Post columnist Cindy Adams remembered what Shawn said about trying to find the right audiences for his brand of comedy: “I can’t work places like Vegas or the Catskills where people are belching.
 Maybe I belong in colleges.
 At least if I die, I die in front of intelligent people who know what I’m talking about.”

-Year Without a Santa Claus airs throughout the Christmas season on ABC Family.
+Year Without a Santa Claus airs tonight on ABC Family.